-12. Adequate funding to enable the small watershed programs to provide for the maintenance and rehabilitation of existing structures built under federal water control and flood protection programs, as well as to build additional
+- 9. Programs being based on voluntary continuous signup and precluding the use of a bidding system; - 10.
+That when a conservation plan is implemented, a producer being considered compliant with all federal agencies.
+Producers should be allowed to remedy inadvertent or unavoidable failures to carry out conservation plan practices without automatically being penalized.
+Loss of full federal farm program benefits should be imposed only in cases of purposeful destruction of conservation practices; - 11.
+Federal financing to meet clean water and air standards of the EPA being available to farmers from funds appropriated by Congress for this purpose, and that such funds be administered through the farmer-elected committees; - 12.
+Adequate funding to enable the small watershed programs to provide for the maintenance and rehabilitation of existing structures built under federal water control and flood protection programs, as well as to build additional structures to provide flood control, livestock water, irrigation water, and recreational benefits to rural America; - 13.
+State efforts to create cost-share programs for soil and water conservation practices; - 14.
+The continuation of NRCS snow surveys and Snow Telemetry (SNOTEL) measuring stations; - 15.
+Limiting programs that increase the role of private companies and nongovernmental organizations in conservation planning, technical assistance, or implementation; - 16.
+Conservation programs such as the Conservation Stewardship Program (CSP) and the Environmental Quality Incentives Program (EQIP) supporting early adopters of climate-smart, soil health, and regenerative agriculture practices; - 17.
+The concept of an expanded safety net for U.S. agriculture that includes a direct support program for producers who undertake climate-smart, soil health, and regenerative agriculture practices; and

-1 structures to provide flood control, livestock water, irrigation water, and 2 recreationa ıl benefits to rural America; 3 13.
-State effort s to create cost-share programs for soil and water conservation 4 practices; 5 14.
-The continu uation of NRCS snow surveys and Snow Telemetry (SNOTEL) 6 measuring stations; 7 15.
-Limiting pr ograms that increase the role of private companies and non- 8 governmen tal organizations in conservation planning, technical assistance, 9 or impleme entation; and 10 16.
-The continu uation and expansion of the Environmental Quality Incentives 11 Program (E QIP), which provides federal cost-share and technical assistance 12 to enable fa armers to comply with environmental requirements, and we urge 13 full approp riation of existing authorized funding and an increase in future 14 funding.
-Ad lditionally, we support: 15 i.
-Appropriate caps on funding levels to assure funds are directed to 16 family farmers and ranchers; 17 ii.
-Preference and priority going to family farmers below a 500- 18 ; animal waste unit threshold; 19 iii.
-The agriculture secretary prioritizing the use of EQIP funds for 20 family farmers and ranchers, accounting for the geographical 21 differences in farming and ranching operations; 22 iv.
-EQIP program eligibility and cost-share levels being consistent 23 with commodity program eligibility and payment limits; and 24 v.
-USDA funding public and private research and development of 25 composting and that composting be eligible for cost sharing 26 under EQIP as an enhancement of pollution control.
-27 We oppose conser vation program provisions which exclude or penalize producers 28 who are early adopter s of stewardship practices and those that penalize producers for 29 non-compliance with լ program requirements resulting from "Acts of God" such as 30 drought, fire, and flood ds.
-31 1.
-Lan D RETIREMENT AND EASEMENT PROGRAMS
+18. The continuation and expansion of the Environmental Quality Incentives

+Program (EQIP), which provides federal cost-share and technical assistance to enable farmers to comply with environmental requirements, and we urge full appropriation of existing authorized funding and an increase in future funding.
+Additionally, we support:

+- i.
+Appropriate caps on funding levels to assure funds are directed to family farmers and ranchers; - ii.
+Preference and priority going to family farmers below a 500-animal waste unit threshold; - iii.
+The agriculture secretary prioritizing the use of EQIP funds for family farmers and ranchers, accounting for the geographical differences in farming and ranching operations; - iv.
+EQIP program eligibility and cost-share levels being consistent with commodity program eligibility and payment limits; - v.
+USDA funding public and private research and development of composting and that composting be eligible for cost sharing under EQIP as an enhancement of pollution control; and - vi.
+The use of EQIP Conservation Incentive Contracts.

+We oppose conservation program provisions which exclude or penalize producers who are early adopters of stewardship practices and those that penalize producers for non-compliance with program requirements resulting from "Acts of God" such as drought, fire, and floods.

+1. LAND RETIREMENT AND EASEMENT PROGRAMS